Company Valuation

 The verdict

 Shopify looks priced for a very strong execution path from here.
 The stock can still work, but future earnings and cash flow need to validate the premium already in the shares.
+Shopify tends to look expensive when the market pays a premium for growth and platform quality well before the next stage of earnings expansion arrives.

 This is analysis of publicly available market data.
 It is not financial advice, and it should be read in the context of personal goals, risk tolerance, and time horizon.